 If you’re tired of exploring gorgeous, lush, green forests, the Dungeness National Wildlife Refuge offers something a little different – exploring a unique coastal habitat.
 About two hours north of Seattle on the Olympic Peninsula, the Dungeness Spit is near the small town of Sequim.
 While the spit is a popular summer hike, not as many trekkers make their way here in the winter since the hike is pretty open to the weather.
 But head out on a clear day with calm weather and you’ll be rewarded with a paradise.
 The narrow spit juts miles out into the water and is home to eagles, herons, gulls, seals, sea lions and other animals.
 In the winter, you won’t spot as much wildlife, and later winter yields better results in that department.
 Before you go, check the weather as well as the tides.
 You can usually still hike during high tide, but you’ll be traveling over rocks and driftwood the entire way and your hike will instantly become several hours longer.
 Time your hike for low tide so you can walk on the beach, and make your way out to the lighthouse – about a five-mile roundtrip.

 08 of 08

 Maybe forest hikes at urban parks are just not enough.
-Maybe 500 feet elevation gains are too small.
+Maybe 500-foot elevation gains are too small.
 Maybe what you need is a more hardcore hike and maybe you’ve got some traction devices already in hand.
 If that’s the case, look to popular Mount Si.
-Mount Si is, as its name implies, a mountain so hikers will experience a heady elevation gain of 3,400 thousand feet in about six miles.
+Mount Si is, as its name implies, a mountain so hikers will experience a heady elevation gain of 3,400 feet in about 6 miles.
 The trails may be slick or snowy so some gear is necessary, and it’s not a bad idea to check the weather so you don’t end up hiking in high winds or heavy rain.
-Depending on which trail you choose, views on clear days might include downtown Seattle, the Olympics or Mt.
-Rainier.
+Depending on which trail you choose, views on clear days might include downtown Seattle, the Olympics or Mount Rainier.